elugens/hello-javascript/docs/general-javascript-questions/data-types/methods-of-primitives.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A primitive data type has only a single value.
-Objects on the other hand can contain more than one value stored in collections and more complex structures.
+On the other hand, objects can contain more than one value stored in collections and more complex structures.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />